adyen-examples/adyen-dotnet-online-payments/src/subscription-example/readme.md

 ## Details

-This repository includes an example of a billing service.
-Within this demo app, you will learn about tokenization and making recurring payments with the generated token (recurringDetailReference).
-The backend will handle the tokenization and webhooks respectively.
+This repository includes an subscription example.
+Within this demo app, you'll find a simplified version of a website that offers a subscription service.
+You'll learn about tokenization and making recurring payments using this token (recurringDetailReference).

 ## Supported Integrations